Section of Cardiothoracic Surgery

 MBBS

-The section trains 3rd-year, 4th-year and 5th-year MBBS students as elective and selective candidates.
-Selective students are exclusively from AKU, while elective students can be from within or outside AKU.
-The rotation's duration is spread over two to four weeks.
-Students are encouraged to partake in all ongoing academic activities and to get involved in research activities.
-During their rotation, students are supervised by a dedicated faculty member who monitors their assigned tasks and tracks their progress in achieving specific objectives, including mid-rotation and end-of-rotation feedback.
-Upon completing the rotation, students present their experiences and project findings in a core session.
+The section trains 3rd-year, 4th-year, and 5th-year MBBS students as elective and selective candidates.
+Selective students exclusively come from AKU, while elective students can be from within or outside AKU.
+The rotation spans two to four weeks, during which students actively engage in academic and research activities.
+They are supervised by dedicated faculty members who oversee their tasks, monitor progress, and provide feedback at mid-rotation and end-of-rotation stages.
+At the conclusion of the rotation, students share their experiences and project findings in a core session.

 Postgraduate Medical Education